enterspeedhq/enterspeed-docs/docs/integrations/umbraco/culture-and-hostnames.md

 ## Domains for nodes that don't vary by culture

-Nodes based on content types that don't allow _vary by culture_ will by default use the default language in Umbraco when trying to resolve the domain ([you can customize the logic is needed](#customize-the-culture-logic)).
+Nodes based on content types that don't allow _vary by culture_ will by default use the default language in Umbraco when trying to resolve the domain ([you can customize the logic needed](#customize-the-culture-logic)).

 **Example**
 Your Umbraco installation has _en-US_ as the default language.